Becoming an Optician in North Carolina

 Opticians are employed in the vision care industry, working closely with customers to fill prescriptions, pick out and try on eyeglass frames and learn how to use new contact lenses.[En Español]

 The need for opticians and other vision care professionals in North Carolina is strong.
-Opticians can be found working in a variety of different locations, including private ophthalmic practices, hospitals and retail optical chains, among others.
-If you love helping people and consider yourself to be a people-person, becoming a licensed optician in North Carolina would be a great career move.
+Opticians can be found working in a variety of different locations, including private ophthalmic practices, hospitals, and retail optical chains, among others.
+If you love helping people and consider yourself to be a people person, becoming a licensed optician in North Carolina would be a great career move.

 Licensing for Opticians in North Carolina